Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Minimax manifold learning

 \subsection{Numerical experiments}

 In this subsection, we compare the original Isomap algorithm with Mesh Isomap in simulations.
-We do so on the Swiss roll, perhaps the most emblematic surface in manifold learning.
+We do so on the Swiss roll, which is perhaps the most emblematic surface in manifold learning.
 In our implementation of Mesh Isomap we used the same tangential Delaunay complex construction~\cite{gudhi:TangentialComplex} as we did in \secref{numerics}.
-The embedding error was computed up to a rigid transformation by procrustes.
+The embedding error was computed up to a rigid transformation by Procrustes.

 The result of this experiment is reported in \figref{exp_isomap}.
+As in \secref{numerics}, the average performance of Mesh Isomap is noticeably better than that of regular Isomap across all choices of the connectivity radius.